What to know about moving home after living abroad

 In our case, moving home to Ireland in the middle of the COVID pandemic – from New Zealand (one of the ‘safest’ countries in the world) everyone though we were mad.
 In fact, delivery men, shopkeepers, and most strangers we met exclaimed to us “you’re off your feckin game”.
 For those not from Cork this means simply ‘you are crazy’.

-When people react like this to you moving home, you once again question your move – ‘are we mad for leaving?’.
+When people react like this to you moving home from living abroad, you once again question your move – ‘are we mad for leaving?’.

-3. You will feel different to your friends/family
+3. You will feel different to your friends and family

 Having experienced a different way of life to your friends and family you may feel that you don’t have as much in common now as you did before.
 You had this whole other life abroad – experiencing many different things to those they’ve experienced here at home.